dennisjmoritz/pokeemerald-expansion/docs/tutorials/how_to_add_tm_hm.md

 - Ensure the move exists and is properly defined

 **TM graphics issues:**
-- Verify icon graphics are properly referenced
+- Verify `iconPic` and `iconPalette` fields reference valid graphics
 - Check that palette is appropriate for move type
 - Ensure graphics data is included in build